 The version of the app you plan to install on your local machine requires a specific Adobe Experience Manager server version/additional server-side components (service packs, hot fixes, or feature packs).
-Contact your Adobe Experience Manager administrator for help.
+Contact your Experience Manager administrator for help.

-The application supports assets stored in Adobe Experience Manager that represent binary file for its basic operations.
+The application supports assets stored in Experience Manager that represent binary file for its basic operations.
 Opening files in the native desktop application relies on the operating system association of the specific file types like PNG or JPG to specific applications like Mac Preview or Adobe Photoshop.

 A few file types support placing linked assets in the binary.
 The application pre-downloads the linked assets if the asset is present in the Experience Manager repository when such binary files are opened using the desktop app.
 Currently supported file types are: